 William N. Hebert, President

 Bill joined PILP’s Board in 2009 and the following year he was elected President of the State Bar of California for the 2010-2011 term.
-During his legal career, he devoted substantial time to pro bono activities on behalf of the working poor.
-He co-counseled with Legal Aid at Work to represent Black shipyard workers in a race discrimination case against a shipbuilder in Mississippi and more recently he has been working to protect the rights of noncitizens from civil arrest by ICE in California courthouses.
+During his legal career, he devoted substantial time to pro bono activities on behalf of the working poor and supporting the provision of free legal services to the poor.
 Bill received his J.D. from the University of California Berkeley School of Law in 1988 and an A.B. from Stanford University in 1983.

 Irma Herrera, Vice-Chair